[Greater DC]

 Fast Facts:

-• Fifty-nine percent of households were renters and 46 percent of renters had unaffordable housing costs.
+• Fifty-eight percent of households were renters and 47 percent of renters had unaffordable housing costs.

 Share by Email